Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Experiments

 \paragraph{Target languages}

 \textbf{GPT-3.5} has a varying performance when operating on content translated from English to target languages.
 In \textsc{Dep-Severity} (Table~\ref{results-depression}), performance drops in Turkish (-6), Portuguese (-1), Greek (-1), and Finish (-2).
 On the other hand, the performance increases in French (+3) and German (+7).
-In \textsc{Sui-Twi} (Table~\ref{results-depression}), performance drops in all target languages, with the drop for Turkish (-17) being the most considerable one.
+In \textsc{C-ssrs} (Table~\ref{results-suicide-gpt3.5}), performance drops in all target languages, with the drop for Turkish (-7) being the most considerable one.
 This can be explained by the limited number of Turkish resources in health, especially in the domain of mental health \cite{ccoltekin2023resources}.

-\textbf{GPT-4o-mini} in \textsc{Dep-Severity} (Table~\ref{results-depression-gpt4}) performs equally well in Portuguese and German (as in English), but this is not true for the rest of the target languages.
-In \textsc{Sui-Twi}, performance drops for most target languages.
-However, we observe again the phenomenon of better performance for a target language, namely for French (+5) and Greek (+7), as was the case for GPT-3.5 in French and German.
-Therefore, we find that by translating to French, performance increases for both models.
-The best performance is found for Greek (F1=0.66) and the worst for German and Finnish (-4).
+\textbf{GPT-4o-mini} in \textsc{Dep-Severity} (Table~\ref{results-depression-gpt4}) performs equally well in Portuguese and German (as in English).
+However, this is not true for the rest of the target languages.
+In \textsc{C-ssrs}, performance remains similar for most target languages.
+However, we observe again the phenomenon of better performance for a target language, namely for French (+1) and Portuguese (+2), as was the case for GPT-3.5 in German.
+In general, GPT-4o-mini is much more stable and consistent for correct prediction.

 \paragraph{Classification across languages} Figures~\ref{boxplot-depression} and~\ref{boxplot-suicide} present F1 in boxplots, summarising the performance of GPT-3.5 across languages per task.
-In \textsc{Dep-Severity}, the lowest (minimum) severity class is characterised by a wide range, from 0.15 to 0.25.
+In \textsc{Dep-Severity}, the lowest (minimum) severity class is characterized by a wide range, from 0.15 to 0.25.
 The whiskers are also wide, from 0.05 (Turkish) to 0.38 (German).
 Mild severity is mishandled across languages while for the classes of moderate and severe, the model achieves a relatively high score across languages.

-In \textsc{Sui-Twi}, the best performance is achieved for the ``non-suicidal" category.
-This is also the major class while slightly worse performance is achieved for the other two classes.
-For all three classes the performance is similarly distributed across languages.
+In \textsc{C-ssrs}, the best performance is achieved for the ``Supportive" category.
+This is also the second major class, while slightly worse performance is achieved for the other classes.
+For all classes, apart from ``Attempt" the performance is similarly distributed across languages.